 Ingredients

 - Grains - you can use any of the following cooked grains: wild rice blend, white rice, brown rice, quinoa, or non-GF options like bulgur, orzo, couscous, and farro.
 Grains add texture and flavor to the squash.
-For a more flavorful taste use meat or vegetable stock to cook the grain.
+For a more flavorful taste add sausage like in this stuffed butternut squash recipe.

 - Vegetables such as onions, bell peppers, mushrooms, celery, carrot, and greens like spinach, swiss chard, and kale, are all versatile options.
 I prefer sautéing them in olive oil or butter before stuffing them into the squash, as this enhances their flavor and brings out their delicious taste.

-- Fruits - incorporating fruits like green apples, fresh or dried cranberries, and pomegranate seeds are all popular pairing options with squash and they bring a vibrant burst of festive color to this dish.
+- Fruits - green apples, fresh or dried cranberries, and pomegranate seeds are all popular pairing options!

 📋 OPTIONAL TOPPING: You can also add a crunchy topping with crackers or breadcrumbs just like I did with my jalapeno dip or million dollar chicken casserole.
 But take care to watch the squash so these add-ins won't brown too much toward the end of cooking.